Growing in Raised Planters

 Growing in raised planters is a real boom area in gardening right now and it's little wonder when you realise just how easy it can be and how many delicious vegetables you can cram into a small space.
-Let's take a look at how one of our attractive Manger Raised Planters - all 8ft of it - can transform a barren patio into a vegetable oasis, starting with watering.
+Let's take a look at how one of our attractive Manger Raised Planters - all 8ft of it - can transform a barren patio into a vegetable oasis.

 If you’re intending to use a water butt as the water source for your Manger Raised Planter then the very best option to distribute this stored water is the soaker hose.
 Made from re-cycled rubber – I believe car tyres are used – the soaker hose is porous throughout its entire length and more importantly, it operates at a low water pressure – ideal for your planned set-up with the water butt.
 The soaker hose can easily be cut to the desired size with a pair of sharp scissors and being of the same diameter as a standard hosepipe (0.5”), is easily connected to the latter – this is important when running a soaker hose from a water butt or mains tap as the hose will seep water over its entire length, so depending on the proximity of the water butt to your manger, you may need to introduce a piece of hosepipe to the installation.

 On most cultivated soils and especially so in raised beds, the water will seep out up to 50cm (19”) either side of the soaker hose and extending your system at a later date is also relatively simple and in-expensive.
 Two pieces of soaker hose can be easily joined in the same way you’d join a hosepipe.